 Sweet and holy basil has been shown to fight certain viral infections.
-Extract from sweet basil was effective against herpes viruses, hepatitis B, and enterovirus.
-300 mg of holy basil extract increased levels of helper T cells as well as natural killer cells.
+Extract from sweet basil is effective against herpes viruses, hepatitis B, and enterovirus.
+300 mg of holy basil extract increases levels of helper T cells and natural killer cells.
 Both are immune cells that protect and defend against viral infections.

 Another natural remedy that I use almost daily is garlic.
 In a study of 23 people with warts caused by HPV (human papillomavirus), garlic extract was applied twice daily to the warts.
 In one to 2 weeks the warts were eliminated.
 Like basil, garlic stimulates protective immune cells.